j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 Helping team A with test scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In January it became clear that team A would benefit from some more thorough testing.
-That was partially due to the issues I found by doing some brief exploratory testing on some recently released features.
+That was partially due to some issues I found by doing brief exploratory testing on some recently released features.
 So my manager decided he would set up a meeting with the team to discuss how to use test scenarios.
-Unfortunately it took him several weeks to schedule this meeting.
-I let that happen, reasoning that if the session was important, it was up to him to make it happen.
+It took him several weeks to actually schedule this meeting.
+I let that happen, reasoning that if the session was important to him, it was up to him to make it happen.
 By the time the meeting did take place, it was the day after the announcement about the layoffs and the reorg.

 It was still a good session.
-We agreed that I would make sure test scenarios would be created, and that the developers were responsible for executing them and for sharing a brief report.
-And we explicitly mentioned pairing as a good option for both the creation as the execution of the test scenarios.
+We agreed that I would make sure test scenarios would be created, and that the developers were responsible for executing them and for sharing a brief test report.
+And we explicitly identified pairing as a good option for both the creation as the execution of the test scenarios.

 Unfortunately nothing much happened afterwards.
 I created test scenarios for two user stories and shared them with the team.
 And that was it.
-No one mentioned using them, no one asked about them during standup, no one gave me feedback about the test scenarios not being useful.
+No one mentioned using them, no one asked about them during standup, no one gave me feedback about the test scenarios being useful or not.
 I kept quiet too.
 I didn’t have the energy anymore.

 Looking back on this period
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Not focusing as much on getting the risk sessions and exploratory testing going, and instead focusing on making myself useful, did certainly help me.
 The layoffs and reorg made for a weird ending of this period.
 For instance, I completed my test automation proof of concept, but any follow-up was on hold.
 I also didn’t make any real progress in finding my place in the two teams.
 I had pointed out areas where I could help team A improve, but the lack of response gave me the impression everyone was ok with how things were.

 I’m not sure what would have happened without the layoffs and reorg.
 I suspect I would have continued trying to make myself useful, until someone - either someone else or myself - would point out that I was working more in the vicinity of the teams than with the teams.

 The layoffs and the reorg
 ---------------------------